Skip to main content

 2. Organizations with Meraki SD-WAN hubs configured with BGP downstream to all their resources aim to migrate to Secure Connect so that all remote and branch users can securely access these resources through the Secure Connect fabric.

-3. Organizations with some resources behind a Meraki SD-WAN hub need secure Internet access via Secure Connect, with Secure Connect regions serving as exit hubs.
+3. Organizations with resources behind a Meraki SD-WAN hub can offer secure Internet access via Secure Connect, where Secure Connect regions receive all traffic using the default route option.

-Note: When an MX is configured as a hub, then an additional configuration option becomes available: Exit hub.
-This allows to bind a default route (0.0.0.0/0) to the IPSec security association of that hub in a similar fashion to the Default route option for spoke MXs.
+Note: When an MX is configured as a hub, then an additional configuration option becomes available: Remote Routes.
+This allows an injection of the default route (0.0.0.0/0) to the IPSec security association of that hub in a similar fashion to the Default route option for spoke MXs.

 1. Organizations want remote or branch users to securely access some resources behind a spoke branch connected to a Meraki SD-WAN hub via Secure Connect.